 How a no deal scenario will affect those who wish to register as an architect in Europe or the UK could depend on their nationality, where they achieved their qualifications and experience, whether they have access to the profession in the relevant state and in which country they wish to work.

-RIBA is advising EU-qualified architects currently in the UK, who want to work in the UK under the title “architect”, to apply for registration with the Architects Registration Board (ARB), the UK’s statutory regulator for architects, before 29 March 2019 if they have not already done so.
+RIBA is advising EU qualified architects currently in the UK, who want to work in the UK under the title “architect”, to apply for registration with the Architects Registration Board (ARB), the UK’s statutory regulator for architects before the end of the transition period.

-We are also advising UK-qualified members who wish to be able to practise in the remaining EEA states after 29 March 2019 to contact the host state regulator of the country they wish to practise in now in order to seek clarity on the respective states’ registration policies now and post-Brexit.
-A list of relevant regulators is available on the ARB’s website here.
+We are also advising UK qualified members who wish to be able to practise in the remaining EEA states to contact the host state regulator of the country they wish to practise in now in order to seek clarity on the respective states’ registration policies now and post-Brexit.
+A list of relevant regulators is available on the ARB’s website.